apache/spark/CONTRIBUTING.rst

 Airflow Git Branches
 ====================

-All new development in Airflow happens in the ``master`` branch.
+All new development in Airflow happens in the ``main`` branch.
 All PRs should target that branch.

-We also have a ``v2-*-test`` branches that are used to test ``2.*.x`` series of Airflow and where committers cherry-pick selected commits from the master branch.
+We also have a ``v2-*-test`` branches that are used to test ``2.*.x`` series of Airflow and where committers cherry-pick selected commits from the main branch.

 Cherry-picking is done with the ``-x`` flag.